acorn-io/acorn-oss-workshop/steps/environments.md

 - second option: an online platform where we can use a sandbox environment to start right away the development of an application for free

-Follow these instuctions to deploy your application on Acorn Saas platform](./environment-saas.md)
+Follow these instuctions to [deploy your application on Acorn Saas platform](./environment-saas.md)

 Note: in this workshop we will mainly illustrate the usage of the Saas Platform (option 2) but you can use your own cluster (option 1) if you prefer